Skip to Main Content

 Holmes served 15 years in the U.S. Navy, where he was head urologist and specialty adviser to the Navy's surgeon general, assisting in shaping naval health care policy and graduate medical education.
 Most recently, he was senior vice president and chief operating officer for Rady Children's Hospital – San Diego.

 Holmes earned his medical degree at Georgetown University School of Medicine, where he discovered a passion for surgery and caring for pediatric patients.
-He completed a residency in radiology at the Naval Medical Center in San Diego and a fellowship in pediatric urology at UCSF.
+He completed a residency in urology at the Naval Medical Center in San Diego and a fellowship in pediatric urology at UCSF.
 He completed a business of medicine certificate program at the Johns Hopkins University.
 He also earned a master of business administration degree from the University of Tennessee, Knoxville.

 Stacy Alexander